 In the end, it comes down to a matter of preference.
 PVA requires more careful storage than HIPS, but is water soluble.
 HIPS is easily stored, but requires a chemical solvent to remove.
 If you don’t mind taking the steps to protect PVA in storage then it probably provides an easier soluble support solution than HIPS.

-You want to keep your printing speed slower than normal, somewhere around 30mm/sec.
+Regarding the best PVA filament settings; you want to keep your printing speed slower than normal, somewhere around 30mm/sec.
 If you go faster than that you run the risk of the material not lying properly.

 A lot of the problems that people experience when printing with PVA comes from using an inferior product.
 PVA that contains impurities and additives can cause inconsistent melting which, in turn, can cause blobbing, irregular flow and clogged extruders.